andrewbutterly/ask-fm-homework/README.md

 The embedded web server will run on port 8080 by default.
 If you would like to change this, please change the "server.port" value in the application.properties file.

-If you want to change the MAX rate as which questions can be asked for a particular country, chance the value for "general.maxQPerSecondPerCountry" in the application.properties file.
+If you want to change the MAX rate as which questions can be asked for a particular country, change the value for "general.maxQPerSecondPerCountry" in the application.properties file.

 **Persistent store**

 The service uses a relational database for storing Questions, etc. By default it will use the embedded HSQL database provided with Spring Boot.
 So no database configuration is required to run the application once it has been compiled with Maven.